 The carrying amounts of the Group's financial instruments not measured at fair value (including cash and cash equivalents, accounts receivable, other receivables, guarantee deposits, paid short-term borrowings, notes payable, accounts payable and other payables) are approximate to their fair values.
-The fair value information of financial instruments measured at fair value is provided in Note 12(3).

-- B. Financial risk management policies - (a) The Group's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
+B. Financial risk management policies

+- (a) The Group's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
 The Group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Group's financial position and financial performance. - (b) Risk management is carried out by a central treasury department (Group treasury) under approved policies.
 Group treasury identifies, evaluates and hedges financial risks in close co-operation with the Group's operating units.
-The Group provides written principles for overall risk management, as well as written policies covering specific areas and matters, such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity. - C. Significant financial risks and degrees of financial risks - (a) Market risk - i.
+The Group provides written principles for overall risk management, as well as written policies covering specific areas and matters, such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity.

+- C. Significant financial risks and degrees of financial risks - (a) Market risk - i.
 Foreign exchange risk - (i) The Group operates internationally and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the CAD.
 Foreign exchange risk arises from future commercial transactions, recognized assets and liabilities and net investments in foreign operations. - (ii) Management has set up a policy to require group companies to manage their foreign exchange risk against their functional currency.
 The group companies are required to hedge their entire foreign exchange risk exposure with the Group treasury.
 To manage their foreign exchange risk arising from future commercial transactions and recognized assets and liabilities, entities in the Group use forward foreign exchange contracts, transacted with Group treasury.
-Foreign exchange risk arises when future commercial transactions or recognized assets or liabilities are denominated in a currency that is not the entity's functional currency.

-(iii) The Group's businesses involve some non-functional currency operations (the Company's and certain subsidiaries' functional currency: USD; other certain subsidiaries' functional currency: local currency).
+Foreign exchange risk arises when future commercial transactions or recognized assets or liabilities are denominated in a currency that is not the entity's functional currency. - (iii) The Group's businesses involve some non-functional currency operations (the Company's and certain subsidiaries' functional currency: USD; other certain subsidiaries' functional currency: local currency).
 The information on assets and liabilities denominated in foreign currencies whose values would be materially affected by the exchange rate fluctuations is as follows:

-December 31, 2016

-Foreign c amo (In thou unt Exchange rate ok value NTD)
+De cember 31, 2017

+a gn currency mount nousands) Exchange rate В ook value (TWD)

-Financial assets
+Financial assets Monetary items

-Monetary items CAD : USD \$ 827 0.7448 \$ 19,959
+CAD: USD \$ 813 0.7989 \$ 19,252

-Dee cember 31, 2015
+De cember 31, 2016

-Foreign c amo (In thou unt Exchange rate Bo ok value NTD)
+aı n currency mount lousands) Exchange rate В ook value (TWD)

-Financial assets Monetary items , -

-CAD: USD \$ 1,056 0.7226 \$ 25,021
+Financial assets Monetary items CAD: USD \$ 827 0.7448 \$ 19,959